spghtti/tic-tac-toe/README.md

 # tic-tac-toe

 A tic-tac-toe game you can play against another person or a computer.
-The computer has some basic logic functionality to play, but it isn't very difficult to beat.
+The computer is bundled with some basic logic for strategy, but it isn't too difficult to beat.

 This is an assignment for The Odin Project's full-Stack Javascript course.